jordanpapaditsas/okonomi-flavors/README.md

 ## Screenshots Preview
 ( Currently under Development )

+## Planning
+- Add a post request call for contact form.

 ## Contributing
 All contributions are accepted!
 If you'd like to contribute, please follow these steps: